the-cult-of-integral/discord-raidkit/README.md

 **Need Any Help?**

-The old help server was wiped.
+The old help server was wiped out by Discord.
 Now, we have a more secure, fool-proof method.

 1. [Join this server!](https://discord.gg/chillhome).
 2. Ping the moderators (Abdullah, Robert, etc) with the Israeli flag (`:flag_il:`).
 This is a secret code to let us know why you're really here.
 If you don't know who the moderators are, they have the higher roles.